Chocolate and Adenosine: Can You Take Them Together?

 What happens when you take chocolate with adenosine?

-When a patient has recent chocolate or caffeine on board, intravenous adenosine has to compete against the methylxanthines for receptor occupancy.
-The pharmacologic effect is blunted: coronary vasodilation may be incomplete (producing a falsely normal perfusion scan), and an adenosine push for SVT may fail to convert the rhythm.
+3. The drug's effect is weakened.
+With recent methylxanthines on board, intravenous adenosine must compete for receptor occupancy.
+Coronary vasodilation can be incomplete, and an adenosine push for SVT may not convert the rhythm.

 Why is this important?

-Stress testing is one of the most common diagnostic procedures in cardiology.
-A falsely negative perfusion scan caused by inadequate vasodilation is a real clinical problem — it can leave significant coronary disease undiagnosed.
-Studies and professional society guidelines have therefore long required caffeine abstinence before adenosine and regadenoson stress tests.
+Stress testing is one of the most common diagnostic procedures in cardiology, and the methylxanthine effect is well recognised enough that professional society guidelines require caffeine abstinence before adenosine and regadenoson studies.

 What should you do?